bonitasoft/bonita-doc/md/contracts-and-contexts.md

 In Bonita BPM Studio select the pool to create the process instantiation contract, or select a human task to create a task contract.
 Go to the **Details** panel, **Execution** tab, **Contract** pane.
 In the Inputs tab, declare each expected input and its type.
 You have two options: declare the input manually or from a business variable using the **Add from data** option.
 Defining an input based on a variable saves you time, and is the preferred option if the aim of the input is to initialize (or update) the business variable.
 In addition, using **Add from data** on a task contract automatically generates [operations](operations.md) to update the selected business variables with the task inputs.
 In the Constraints tab, declare expressions that check the validity of the value of each input.
 A constraint has a name, a content, and a error message.
 The message is logged if the constraint is not met.
 Make sure to provide a meaningful name and message to help process users understand why the system rejected the order to start the process or execute a task.

-In the Leave Request Process example, the contract inputs and the constraints would be similar to the following:
+In the Leave Request process example, the contract inputs and the constraints would be similar to the following:

   ![](images/images-6_0/contractDoc.PNG)